temporalio/documentation/blog/deep-dive-temporal-access-control-strategy-aws.md

 }
 ```

-In fact, even with an SCP that denies _everything_, the AssumeRole API call succeeds and returns valid credentials.
+Even with an SCP that denies _everything_, the AssumeRole API call succeeds and returns valid credentials.
 This is visible in the CloudTrail logs for the account; amongst a sea of Permission Denied errors is one successful API call: the one to AssumeRole.

 ![Screen shot of event details in AWS CloudTrail event history](/img/cloud-trail-success.png)

-At this point I contacted AWS Security.
+I contacted AWS Security.
 After some initial confusion, I was helped to understand where IAM in practice and my understanding of IAM differed.<sup>6</sup> My mental model was that SCPs applied to an account, and even the root user cannot override an SCP's grants.
 This is true, but put on a lawyer-hat and read that again.
 "SCPs applied to an account" is true in a very, very literal sense.<sup>7</sup> Another lesson: Not everything that shows up in CloudTrail has passed through the permission matrix that decides whether an action is successful.

 To be extremely clear, it is a good thing that AssumeRole calls made against an AWS account are logged, regardless of source.
-However, it is a subtle nuance worth knowing.
-Back to the limitation of SCPs.
+It's a subtle nuance worth knowing.

+Now, let's go back to the limitation of SCPs.

-With my initial understanding, the SCP didn't seem to be working.
-As it turns out, this is by design—and technically, everything is working as it should.
+Initially, the SCP didn't seem to be working.
+As it turns out, this is by design.
+Technically, everything is working as it should.
 This surprised me, and I set out writing this post to help other people know about the times when SCPs don't apply.

 You see, an SCP is applied to all principals in the account it is applied to.
 An SCP does not impact principals outside of the account.
 The initial, tagged, role exists in an account unencumbered by an SCP and therefore had no restrictions on assuming roles.
 Meanwhile, the credentials returned by the assume-role API call _were_ encumbered by the SCP and thus could not do anything.